SaifAqel/Boiler_Model/Thesis/chapters/04_combustion.md

 The object `flue_ad` is stored in `CombustionResult` and is only used to:

 - provide $T_\mathrm{ad}$ and equilibrium composition to the boiler summary CSV,
-- support diagnostic post-processing.
+- support diagnostic post processing.

-It is **not** used directly in the heat-exchanger network.
+It is **not** used in the heat exchanger network.

 ### Fully burnt boiler flue gas